Cyclone Alfred: Retirement

 As a result of the significant damage and impacts across South East Queensland and Northern New South Wales caused by the cyclone, the name Alfred was retired by the Bureau of Meteorology from the list of names in the Australian basin.
 It was replaced with Akio for future seasons.

 Politics

 Liberal opposition leader Peter Dutton and LNP Gold Coast Mayor Tom Tate were criticised for not being in their electorate during the crisis.
 Peter Dutton had flown out of his seat of Dickson to Sydney to attend a fundraising dinner hosted by businessman Justin Hemmes and raised over $500,000 for the Coalition.
 Dutton cancelled the rest of his fundraising appointments the next day after the news broke.
 Gold Coast Mayor Tom Tate had travelled to Las Vegas to watch an NRL game and was unable to return to the Gold Coast until after the cyclone passed due to flights being cancelled due to the cyclone.

-Labor leader and current prime minister Anthony Albanese attended a party fundraiser the same day as Dutton, a fact ignored by the Labor ministers condemning Dutton for abandoning his community for money.
-However, the Prime Minister's electorate is in Sydney and was not to be impacted by the cyclone.
-The event, held at the Cabra-Vale Diggers in south-western Sydney, granted attendees access to the Prime Minister for a cost of $2,000 per person.
-A $10,000-a-head fundraiser scheduled at a restaurant overlooking the Sydney Opera House was postponed after 'controversy' was raised over the Opposition Leader's attendance of a fundraiser, but before the revelation of the Prime Minister's own fundraiser.